pulkitshringi/homestays_app/README.md

 # Homestays Full Stack App

-A full-stack web app that makes listing, booking, and managing homestays effortless.
+A full-stack web app that makes listing and managing homestays effortless.
 With secure authentication, detailed property listings, and an intuitive UI, it ensures a seamless experience for both hosts and guests alike.

 🔗 **Live Demo:** [Homestays App](https://homestays-app.onrender.com/listings)